gt-cec/tmm-hri/README.md

 #### Simulator (VirtualHome)

 VirtualHome has two components: an executable that runs a Unity player for the simulation, and a Python API that is used to interact with the simulator.
 Download the simulator executable corresponding to your platform from the VirtualHome documentation [here](https://github.com/xavierpuigf/virtualhome/tree/master?tab=readme-ov-file#download-unity-simulator).
-Place the executable in the project directory (e.g., `tmm-hri/linux_exec_v2.3.0.app`).
+Move the .zip file to the project directory and unzip it, it should make a subfolder called `linux_exec` containing the Unity player and an executable `tmm-hri/linux_exec/linux_exec_v2.3.0.x86_64`.

+**NOTE:** On Linux you will need to make the executable actually runnable: `chmod +x ./linux_exec/linux_exec_v2.3.0.x86_64`, otherwise you will run into `Error 2 file or directory not found` and some memory dump information.

 We had to make some minor modifications to the VirtualHome API for it to work, so we include a stripped-down fork of the API in this project repo.
-VirtualHome is scarcely maintained so this API should stay relevant for the foreseeable future.
+VirtualHome is scarcely maintained so this code should stay relevant for the foreseeable future.

 To run the simulator, first launch the executable, and then open a terminal and run one of the toy problem scripts (see the simulation section).

 ### Generating a simulation episode